SitnovIurii/jammming/README.md

 # Spotify Playlist Editor project

 This is one of the personal projects I've done as part of the Codecademy Full-Stack Engineer course.
-Live version of the website is going to be deployed soon; I am using this repo as practice ground for understanding git and Github as well.
+Live version of the website is [here](https://jammmingprojectapp.netlify.app/); I am using this repo as practice ground for understanding git and Github as well.

 ## UI/UX